dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 ### UI Configuration

-DCE UI configuration APIs are designed to fullfil the potential requirements when using Dynamsoft SDKs.
+DCE UI configuration APIs are designed to fullfil the UI interaction requirements when using Dynamsoft SDKs.
 Generally, DCE can be deployed to visualize the scan result or intermediate result of Dynamsoft Barcode Reader or Dynamsoft Document Normalizer.
-When displaying these results on the UI, using DCE UI configuration APIs can save the time on layout and style control.
+When displaying these results on the UI, using DCE UI configuration APIs can save the time on the layout and style control.

 **Layout Configuration**